Q1 Party Planner Introduction

 Imagine you are having a celebration and you are inviting guests to your party.
 There are five people in your family and all five will be attending.
 You have invited Grandpa and Grandma, but Grandpa is out of town fishing that day, so only Grandma can attend.
 Aunt Lucy has five people in her family and three will be attending.
 Uncle Gus and Aunt Francis have four in their family, but only two can attend that day.
 You also want to invite all nine of your cousins and you have let them know they can bring a friend, so 13 people will be attending.
 In addition, you can't forget all 12 members on your Ping Pong team plus the two coaches so an additional 10 people will be attending.

-You could use a spreadsheet to keep track of the data for you and automatically calculate numbers.
+You could use a spreadsheet to keep track of the data and automatically calculate numbers!
 We are going to start with a simple spreadsheet that uses a basic SUM formula.
 Before beginning you will need to know and understand the words cell, row and column.
 See image below for guidance:

 Column: A column runs vertically (or up and down) in a spreadsheet.